 Haiku for Mac is our desktop design environment.
 Think of it as a design portal to your team's codebase.
 Use it to author UI components and even iterate on your components after they're integrated with your app or website.

-With Timeline, choreograph and orchestrate animations in your designs visually.
+With Timeline, choreograph animations in your designs visually.
 Sequence and animate elements using the built-in tween and easing curve library.

 States are collections of internal data that you can summon using expressions.

-It's hard to know where to get started with a new tool, which is why Haiku already integrates with the tools you already love.
-Import slices and artboards from Sketch, slices and frames from Figma or SVG files.
+It's hard to know where to get started with a new tool, which is why Haiku integrates with the tools you already love.
+Import a Sketch, Figma, Adobe Illustrator, or SVG file to start, and have at it.

-is Haiku's design-as-code file format and a standards-based renderer for that format on the Web.
-This is the file format read/written by Haiku for Mac.
-Out of the box, Haiku works with with vanilla Web codebases, React, and Vue.
+Haiku's design-as-code file format and a standards-based renderer power your animations in production.
+Out of the box, Haiku works with with vanilla web codebases, React, Angular, and Vue.
 Haiku Core is open source under the MIT license.